orange-cloudfoundry/cf-ops-automation/Readme.md

 * [bosh-pipeline](concourse/pipelines/templates/bosh-pipeline.yml.erb): manages bosh deployments associated to a root-deployment
 * [update-pipeline](concourse/pipelines/templates/update-pipeline.yml.erb): generates updated pipelines related to a root-deployment
 * [news-pipeline](concourse/pipelines/templates/news-pipeline.yml.erb): notifies of new bosh release versions for a root-deployment
-* [s3-br-upload-pipeline](concourse/pipelines/template/s3-br-upload-pipeline.yml.erb): to upload bosh releases used by this root deployment to S3
-* [s3-stemcell-upload-pipeline](concourse/pipelines/template/s3-stemcell-upload-pipeline.yml.erb): to upload stemcells used by this root deployment to S3
-* [sync-helper-pipeline](concourse/pipelines/templates/sync-helper-pipeline.yml.erb): to ease secret repo management

 The following diagram illustrates the sequence of pipeline generation and loading